 Kerris Cooper is a fourth year PhD student at the London School of Economics.
 Her research interests are in child poverty and she has worked on systematic reviews of whether money itself matters for children and adults’ outcomes which you can find here.
 Her PhD research examines the relationship between economic hardship and parenting behaviours in the UK, using the Millennium Cohort Study.
 Her supervisors are Dr Kitty Stewart and Professor Lucinda Platt and her PhD is funded by the ESRC.
 You can read more about her here.

-David Young is a PhD candidate at the Institute for Policy Research (University of Bath) where he is supervised by Professor Jane Millar and Dr Susan Harkness.
-He is a former welfare rights adviser and researcher and his doctoral research will focus on how low-income families understand and manage income variation and change.
+David Young is a PhD candidate at the Institute for Policy Research (University of Bath) where he is supervised by Professor Jane Millar.
+He is a former welfare rights adviser and researcher and his doctoral research will focus on how people on low incomes experience and manage income variability and related changes in their lives that have financial consequences.
+He is particularly interested in the role income variability and related change play in the experience of poverty and uses qualitative interviews and income and expenditure diaries to look at this experience over time.
 Read more about his research here.

 Evan Williams is a second year ESRC-funded PhD student at the University of Glasgow, where he is supervised by Professor Nick Bailey and Dr Sharon Wright.
 His research investigates the proliferation of work-related behavioural requirements across the social security system; such conditions are increasingly demanded of unemployed and other out-of-work claimants and enforced through the imposition of benefit sanctions.
 In particular, his research will use quantitative methods to understand the relationship between benefit sanctions and mental health outcomes in the UK.
 Read more about his research here